How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 This applies whether you are buying from an individual artist's website or a marketplace.

-Use established payment gateways: Stripe, PayPal, Razorpay, UPI through a verified merchant account.
+Use established payment gateways: Stripe, Razorpay, PayPal, or UPI through a verified merchant account.
 These all offer some form of buyer protection.
+International buyers can use Stripe or Razorpay with international cards — both are accepted at this studio.
+Browse available originals and the checkout process is handled through one of these gateways.

 Avoid direct bank transfers to personal accounts unless you have an established relationship with the seller and have verified their identity through multiple channels.